5150 Tour

-The 5150 Tour was a concert tour by American hard rock band Van Halen in support of their seventh studio album, 5150.
+The 5150 Tour was a concert tour by the American hard rock band Van Halen in support of their seventh studio album, 5150.

 Background

 This was the band's first tour with Sammy Hagar on lead vocals (and second electric guitar), following the acrimonious departure of original singer David Lee Roth.

 Like many Van Halen tours, the routing took the band across North America only, as traveling internationally was hard for the band's complicated and heavy stage set.
 Furthermore, Hagar wanted to establish himself as the new singer in their homeland.
 The first leg of the tour was entirely United States dates, though Canadian ones slipped into the second and third legs.

 The tour took place in the aftermath of the David Lee Roth-Van Halen split, with the fanbase being split too.
 Those who had joined the new Van Halen's side used the concerts as an opportunity to voice their stance, frequently via unison chants of "Fuck Dave!"
 The tour set a trend later Hagar-era ones would follow: the number of pre-Hagar Van Halen songs was kept to a minimum, with the singer willing only to play that era's best-known songs.
 An Eddie Van Halen/Hagar guitar duel was also a usual part of the concerts.
 "Rock and Roll" by Led Zeppelin was the closing song every night.
-Canadian rock legends Bachman–Turner Overdrive, Loverboy and Kim Mitchell opened a few dates in Rochester and Buffalo, and were support acts on many of the outdoor stadium gigs in North America.
+Canadian rock legends Bachman–Turner Overdrive, Loverboy and Kim Mitchell were support acts on many of the outdoor stadium gigs in North America.

 The tour was supposed to start with dates in Hawaii and Alaska, but they were cancelled at the last minute, due to the band finishing the mixing of the album.